aiji42/next-with-split/README.md

 // middleware.ts
 export { middleware } from 'next-with-split'
 ```
-If your A/B testing is limited, `_middleware.js` can be placed under the directory of the target page ([Next.js middleware](https://nextjs.org/docs/middleware))

 If you already have middleware code, please refer to the following.
 ```js